sumanthvepa/experiments/javascript/basics/00-setup/README.md

 | **Should be committed to Git?** | Yes                 | Yes                            |
 | **Edited by hand?**             | Yes                 | Rarely (usually auto-managed)  |

----

 ### Simple analogy:

 | **package.json**                                  | **package-lock.json**                                            |
 |---------------------------------------------------|------------------------------------------------------------------|
 | **Recipe**: "Get chocolate between 70–85% cocoa." | **Shopping receipt**: "Bought 72% cocoa Lindt bar from Store X." |

----

-Let me know if you want a real-world example or a visual diagram to make this clearer!